 Before you hang the door and window back up, make sure it’s entirely dry.

-I hope this solved all your queries.
+I hope this has solved all your queries.

-If you liked what you read let me know in the comments and also don’t forget to share this post with someone who you think might benefit from this.
+If you liked what you read, let me know in the comments, and also, don’t forget to share this post with someone who you think might benefit from this.